Tony Snow: White House Press Secretary

 In April 2006, Snow was named White House Press Secretary in the George W. Bush administration, replacing Scott McClellan.
 His appointment to the position was formally announced on April 26, 2006.
 His selection was initially criticized because of some of his past comments about Bush.
 Bush acknowledged Snow's criticisms during the announcement of Snow's appointment, saying that Snow was "not afraid to express his own opinions".

 Snow began his new press secretary duties on May 8, 2006.
 He decided to leave the position of press secretary after new White House Chief of Staff Josh Bolten asked all staff members to either commit to staying through the end of Bush's second term, in January 2009, or to leave by Labor Day of 2007.
 On September 13, 2007, Snow gave his final press briefing, saying that he would miss the duties of his position, and that "I love these briefings".

 Personal life

 Snow was an avid musician.
 He played the trombone, flute, piccolo, saxophone, and guitar, and belonged to a cover band, Beats Workin', which featured fellow Washington, D.C.-area professionals.
 Beats Workin' played publicly with a number of rock bands, including Snow's friends Skunk Baxter (The Doobie Brothers, Steely Dan) and Ian Anderson of Jethro Tull.
 Snow was featured on an episode of VH1 Classic's Rock 'n Roll Fantasy Camp.

+In 1987, Snow married Jill Ellen Walker, who survived him.
+They had three children.